 In this subsection, we list all the assumptions needed for analysis.
 Our analysis does not need convexity of the objective function and holds for general nonconvex problems in the form of~\eqref{eq:prob}.
-In addition, we present the key transformation of Algorithm~\ref{alg:gt} presented by~\citep{song2023communicationefficient} which is critical to our analysis.

-We make the following assumption on Problem~\eqref{eq:prob}. \begin{assumption} Each function $f_i \colon \real^d \to \real$, $i=1,\ldots,n$ is continuously differentiable with an $L$-Lipschitz continuous gradient; \textit{i.e.}, there exists a constant $L \in \real_{>0}$ such that
+We start with the following assumption on the problem~\eqref{eq:prob}. \begin{assumption} Each function $f_i \colon \reals^d \to \reals$, $i=1,\ldots,n$ is continuously differentiable with an $L$-Lipschitz continuous gradient: there exists $L \in \reals_{>0}$ such that